jackstapleton/rdb-autoscaling/whitepaper.md

 As it can be done using the CLI we can program the RDBs to scale the cluster in and out.
 Managing the Auto Scaling within the application is preferable because we want to be specific when scaling in.

-To scale in, AWS will choose which instance to terminate based on certain criteria (e.g. instance count per availability zone, time to the next next billing hour).
+If scaling in was left up to AWS it would choose which instance to terminate based on certain criteria (e.g. instance count per availability zone, time to the next next billing hour).
-You are able to replace the default behavior with other options like `OldestInstance` and `NewestInstance`.
 However, if all of the criteria have been evaluated and there are still multiple instances to choose from, AWS will pick one at random.

-Under no circumstance do we want AWS to terminate an instance running an RDB process which is still holding today's data.
+Under no circumstance do we want AWS to terminate an instance running an RDB process which is still holding live data.
 So we will need to keep control of the Auto Scaling group's `DesiredCapacity` within the application.

 As with publishing Cloudwatch metrics, adjusting the `DesiredCapacity` can be done with python's boto3 library or the AWS CLI.